Earth, Wind & Fire: Heritage

 During February 1990, EWF issued their fifteenth studio album, entitled Heritage.
 The album rose to No. 19 on the Billboard Top R&B Albums chart and No. 18 on the UK Blues & Soul Top British Soul Albums chart.

-People magazine described Heritage as an album "with a full dose of energy and creativity".
-Don Palmer of Spin also proclaimed "EWF's newest kicks with some genuine enthusiasm".
+J.D.
+Considine of The Baltimore Sun declared "Earth, Wind & Fire has not only kept its sound current, but on Heritage actually seems invigorated by the process of change".
+Paul Robicheau of The Boston Globe also described Heritage as a "fresh and funky outing".
+As well Lynden Barber of The Sydney Morning Herald placed Heritage at No. 7 on his list of the top ten albums of 1990.

 The title track, featuring The Boys, got to No. 5 on the Billboard Hot R&B Songs chart.
 "For the Love of You", featuring MC Hammer, rose to No. 19 on the Billboard Hot R&B Songs chart.

 The band appeared on the compilation album Music Speaks Louder Than Words released in 1990 on Epic Records.
-Artists such as Phoebe Snow, Roberta Flack, Cyndi Lauper, Patti LaBelle, Animotion, Atlantic Starr, and Anne Murray featured on the album.
-Songs were composed by both American and Soviet musicians and songwriters.
-A sum of the proceeds went to the AFS Intercultural Exchanges programme, an international body based in 70 countries which places exchange students with host families.
+Artists such as Phoebe Snow, Roberta Flack, Cyndi Lauper, Patti LaBelle, Animotion, Atlantic Starr, and Anne Murray appeared on the album.
+With songs composed by both American as well as Soviet musicians and songwriters.
+Some of the album's royalties also went to the AFS Intercultural Programs, a globally based student exchange organization.